 ** The looks shared between Juan and John while hiding out in the cargo carriage of a train.
 John catches Juan wiping away his tears, and tries to look away because he knows that it'll make Juan ashamed of himself and just feel worse.

 * John's last flashback of Ireland, [[spoiler: slowly fading away as he's dying]].
+More precisely, it is CrowningMomentOfHeartwarming for John (his face is serene and blissful) and TearJerker for the audience.

 * ''[[DownerEnding "What about me?"]]''